jen615/No-Git/README.md

 ### Installation Instructions
-Place the module folder in a directory known to the PowerShell module path.
+Place the module folder in a directory known to the PowerShell module path. (i.e. C:\Users\<username>\Documents\WindowsPowerShell)

-run the command
+run the command:
 ```
 Get-Module -ListAvailable | Import-Module -Force
 ```
 this will force PowerShell to reload all modules, but is the only way I've found to reliably load persistent modules.

+Note: To add multiple directories to the PSModulePath, just seperate them with semicolons.
+After adding one addition path and reselecting the edit button, the input interface will change allowing you to easily add more locations.

 #### Known Bugs
 for some reason the alias